 One Thousand Gifts is written by Ann Voscamp.
-It is her journey to find joy in her daily life of raising and homeschooling six children.
+It’s her journey to find joy in her life today, even though the tragic death of her younger sister still haunted her.
 My favorite part of the book is when she talks about how Jesus “gave thanks” for the bread before breaking it and sharing it with His disciples during the Last Supper.(Luke 22:19) Jesus knew he was going to his death soon and yet he was thankful!
 Ann shares that the Greek word for “he gave thanks” is eucharisteo.
 “The root word for eucharisteo is charis, meaning “grace.”
 Jesus took the bread and saw it as grace and gave thanks.
 He took the bread and knew it to be gift and gave thanks.” (p.32)

 “But there is more…eucharisteo… also holds charis’ derivative, the Greek word chara, meaning “joy.”(p.
 32) “So then as long as thanks is possible then joy is always possible.”(p.
 33) Hebrew Chapter 12 verse 2 says: